TheBestTvarynka/Dataans/doc/web_server/README.md

 # Goals

 - To be able to sync data between server and client (local app).
-- To be able to have multiple devices that will sync the same data (data that belong to the same user).
+- Multiple devices will sync the same data (data that belongs to the same user).
 - Encryption of the data located on the server.
 All data on the server should be encrypted and the server should know nothing about the user's identity or user's data content.

 # Design